shotstack/shotstack-sdk-php/docs/model/Font.md

 Method | Description | Required
 :--- | :--- | :---:
-setSrc(string $sring) | The URL of the font file.
+setSrc(string $src) | The URL of the font file.
 The URL must be publicly accessible or include credentials. | Y